 1. Plenty of smiling and nodding, followed by

-1. Deputize your team
+1. Deputize the team

-2. Promote regular “5 minute” practice
+2. Promote regular “5-minute” practice

 Tip: prepare a running list of questions in advance of your meetings so you always have content to use (and don’t worry about reusing content…repetition is key to this tactic!).

 3. Write things down

 When we crystallize topics, deliverables, and outcomes in writing, something magical happens; massive accountability!
 As GTD movement leader, David Allen, says “Your mind is for having ideas, not holding them”.
 Yet despite our fast-paced lifestyles, the human tendency to forget, and the abundance of technologies available for us to recall information, we simply don’t write things down enough.